RVCA212/lmsys-docs/docs/mcp/intro.md

 ### Enhanced Example with Default Values

 Input schemas can include default values to simplify user interaction.
-Here’s a comprehensive example:
+Here's a comprehensive example:

 ```json
 {